urfolomeus/python_notes/README.md

 ### Notebooks

 Some of my notes work best when viewed alongside interactive code examples and some do not need that.
 This folder contains interactive Jupyter notebooks so that I can have live code examples next to my notes.
-This folder contains the majority of my notes.

 Check out the [quick guide](docs/using-jupyter-notebooks.md) before using the notebooks for the first time.
 This will help you get setup and show you how to work with them.

+**WARNING** at the time of writing, if you do not open VSCode in the _/notebooks_ folder before using Notebooks then sometimes changes saved to the file are lost when the file is closed.
+In other situations the file changes were saved, but GitLens did not see those changes.

 ## Installing Python